Peter Coffield: Personal life

 Coffield grew up in an Irish-Catholic household, the youngest of five children.
 Peter's eldest three siblings, Carolyn Coffield, Kitty (Katherine Amelia) Coffield, and James Coffield III, are from his father's first marriage.
 (Peter's father, James L. Coffield, was widowed in 1935; he married Peter's mother, Mary White, in 1939.
-They had two children together, Michael and Peter, and the children from both marriages lived as a single family.)
+They had two children together, Michael and Peter, and the children from both marriages lived as a single family.
 Coffield's father died in 1960; his mother died in 2001 in Tasmania, Australia, at the age of 94.
 Peter's brother Michael, an attorney in Chicago, died in 2007.

 Coffield graduated from New Trier High School in 1963 and from Northwestern University in Evanston, Illinois in 1967, where he earned a B.S. in Oral Interpretation.
 He also earned a master's degree from the University of Michigan.

 Coffield's longtime life partner was James Tripp, also an actor, who is the Head of Acting at the Stella Adler Conservatory in New York.
-Relationship confirmed in James Tripp obit at StellaAdler.com.
+Relationship confirmed in James Tripp obituary at StellaAdler.com.

 Coffield died of an AIDS-related illness on November 19, 1983.